caesarshift/msfw/README.md

 ### **```msfw log```**  **(Requires admin privileges)**

 Displays the "Filtering Platform Packet Drop" auditing of failures.
 The built-in firewall logging is not used as it does not display the application/service name associated with a blocked packet.
-The drawback is that filtering cannot be enabled for a specific profile.
+The drawback is that log filtering cannot be scoped to a specific profile.

 #### ```msfw log --status``` **(Requires admin privileges)**